Unitary matrix

 A complex matrix U is special unitary if it is unitary and its matrix determinant equals 1.

 For real numbers, the analogue of a unitary matrix is an orthogonal matrix.
-Unitary matrices have significant importance in quantum mechanics because they preserve norms, and thus, probability amplitudes.
+Unitary matrices have significant importance in quantum mechanics because they preserve the normalization of state vectors and the inner products between them.

 Properties

 For any unitary matrix U of finite size, the following hold: